Correlation Examples in Statistics

 Tom has started a new catering business, where he is first analyzing the cost of making a sandwich and what price should he sell them.
 He has gathered below information after talking to various cooks who are currently selling the sandwich.

-Tom was convinced that there is a positive linear relationship between No of sandwich and total cost of making it.
+Tom was convinced that there is a positive linear relationship between No of sandwiches and the total cost of making it.
 Analyze if this statement is true?

 After plotting the points between the number of sandwiches prepared versus the cost of making them, there is definitely a positive relationship between them.